poki/netlib/README.md

 - **UDP**
   Most web games rely on WebSockets or HTTP for communication which is always a TCP connection, but for realtime multiplayer games the UDP protocol is preferred.
 The main reason is:
   When one packet is slow or dropped UDP doesn't pause new, already received, packets, this is great for things like position updates.
 The Poki netlib also supplies a reliable data channel useful for chat or npc spawn events.

-## Project Status: alpha

-This library is still under heavy development and considered in alpha.
-The library API can and will change without warning and without bumping the major version.
-Make sure to get in touch if you want to go live with this netlib.

 ## Setup